lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/14_74hc595&7-segment_display.rst

 ^^^^^^^
 In this section, the 74HC595 is used in the same way as in the previous section, but with different values transferred.
 We can learn how to master the digital d isplay by sending the code value of "0" - "F".
-Move the program folder “Freenov e_Super_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance wit h the path of “D:/Micropython_Codes”.
+Move the program folder “Super_St arter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

 Open “Thonny”, click “This computer” >> “D:” >> “Micropython_Codes” >> “14.1_74HC59
 5_and_7_segment_display”.